The Answer is in the Balance Sheet

-Throughout my career I have found business transformation exciting.
+Throughout my career, I have found business transformation exciting.
 I have been involved with numerous businesses in different industries varying from banking, travel and tourism, airline, construction, development, hospitality, healthcare, and financial services.
 In each of the businesses, I was always able to identify the key elements that made the business successful and then to look at the processes and identify ways to simplify and automate things.

 The group is also focusing heavily on its IT infrastructure to efficiently analyse market information and make informed decisions at all structure levels.
-I continuously ask myself questions how we can improve things as there is always room for investment.
+I continuously ask myself questions about how we can improve things as there is always room for investment.

 Spread the net wide but don’t spread yourself thin

-Before the AX Group decided to branch out into the care business, which in itself has certain similarities with the hospitality business, the management team carried out a gap analysis in order to understand the strategic assets that were essential prior to taking this bold move.
-In this process we learnt that we already acquired a number of them already namely the centrality and neighborhood of the identified site, secondly the technical expertise required to develop a large scale project and thirdly an extensive experience in the four-star and five-star hotel industry.
+Before the AX Group decided to branch out into the care business, which in itself has certain similarities with the hospitality business, the management team carried out a gap analysis in order to understand the strategic assets that were essential prior to take this bold move.
+In this process, we learnt that we already acquired a number of them already namely the centrality and neighbourhood of the identified site, secondly the technical expertise required to develop a large scale project and thirdly an extensive experience in the four-star and five-star hotel industry.
 The gap analysis clearly identified an opportunity to acquire talent and expertise from the healthcare sector.
-We molded it into the business and created a unique concept – the first retirement village on the island – Hilltop Gardens and Simblija Care Home.
+We moulded it into the business and created a unique concept – the first retirement village on the island – Hilltop Gardens and Simblija Care Home.

-Additionally the reason for going into the care business was that unlike the construction and tourism sectors it isn’t characterised by cyclical fluctuations.
+Additionally, the reason for going into the care business was that unlike the construction and tourism sectors it isn’t characterised by cyclical fluctuations.

 Work smarter not harder

 Innovation more often than not is not revolutionary.
 It’s what they call creating a better mousetrap.
-Creating an evolution to what is already there but adding value to a process, to the operations in the restaurant, responding accurately to market’s needs.
+Creating an evolution to what is already there but adding value to a process, to the operations in the restaurant, responding accurately to the market’s needs.
 These are very important mechanisms that improve the success of the group and the efficiency of my teams.
 When we acquired Luzzu a couple of years ago we knew that it was a very popular family place.
 We felt however that it didn’t address an important element that families encounter when going out with small children – entertainment.
 And so we created Luzzu with a dedicated large play area.

 All I can say is that it’s been a very successful journey so far and I am looking forward to the exciting projects in the future with a view to delivering significant shareholder value and returns.